gdanezis/sui-by-example/src/03_simple_transaction/README.md

 ## Setup

-* To initialize a local wallet and local network we follow the [instructions in the docs](https://docs.sui.io/guides/developer/getting-started/local-network).
+* To initialize a local wallet and local network we follow the [instructions in the docs to install Sui](https://docs.sui.io/guides/developer/getting-started/sui-install) and [start a local network](https://docs.sui.io/guides/developer/getting-started/local-network).
 Broadly speaking we need to [clone the `mainnet` branch of the sui repository](https://github.com/MystenLabs/sui/tree/mainnet), and then start a local network through the command:
 ```
 $ RUST_LOG="off,sui_node=info" cargo run --bin sui-test-validator